 Here Is What I Have Used

-Sony RMTDSLR2 Wireless Remote – Amazon – $23.99
+Sony RMTDSLR2 Wireless Remote – Amazon

-Fototech IR Wireless Shutter Release Remote – Amazon – $9.99
+Fototech IR Wireless Shutter Release Remote – Amazon

-The Sony remote has a few more buttons than the FotoTech including a play button and a control which I use to review shots.
+The Sony remote has a few more buttons than the FotoTech, including a play button and a control, which I use to review shots.

-How Do You Shoot Low Light HDRÂ Without The Remote?
+How Do You Shoot Low Light HDR Without The Remote?

 You can do this by setting the camera to full manual or aperture priority and adjusting your exposure compensation by hand between each shot.
-I usually will do it with the wheel on top.
+I usually do it with the wheel on top.

-Dialing it in manually to -2 to 0 to +2 with a two-second countdown timer.
-Just make sure it’s your shutter speed that is changing and not your aperture or ISO.
+Dial it manually from -2 to 0 to +2 with a two-second countdown timer.
+Just make sure your shutter speed is changing and not your aperture or ISO.
 The unfortunate thing about doing it this way is your camera might move slightly between each exposure from you fiddling with the dials.

 An HDR Shot The Manual Way With The Sony A7r